bortok/ixnscripts/README.md

 ### Packet loss duration logging tool

 PacketLossDuration_csv.py allows you to log packet loss duration measured during failover operations with multiple iterrations.
 Use arguments to specify desired traffic rate and frame size.
-For Linux API server a session cal be re-used.
+For Linux API server a session can be re-used between multiple script runs to speed up testing.
 To keep the session open after the script is over, supply `keep` as a `api_session_id` parameter first time you ran it.

     python3 PacketLossDuration_csv.py frame_rate_percent frame_size [api_session_id api_session_key]